jyoeymama/my-cult-the-rubber-ducks/README.md

 join the Enlightened Order of the Luminous Rubber Duck Cult and also say quack.
 Welcome to the Enlightened Order of the Luminous Rubber Duck Cult!

+Initiation also would like that you send the link to my website in your comments to help new people join!

 Also check out my stuff on https://github.com/jyoeymama/my-cult-the-rubber-ducks, Thank you all!